Jussie Smollett Arrested As ‘Good Morning America’ Staffers Reveal They Had ‘Doubts’ During His Interview

-Jussie Smollett has been arrested by the Chicago Police Department following his allegedly staged attack on January 29.
+Jussie Smollett has been arrested by the Chicago Police Department following his alleged staged attack on January 29.
 According to NBC News, Chicago Police Department spokesman Anthony Guglielmi has confirmed that Jussie Smollett is in the custody of detectives following his alleged false police report.
-Guglielmi also revealed Jussie Smollett’s legal team was contacted following the indictment on yesterday “to negotiate a reasonable surrender for his arrest.”
+Guglielmi also revealed Jussie Smollett’s legal team was contacted following the indictment yesterday “to negotiate a reasonable surrender for his arrest.”

-Shortly after the indictment was announced on yesterday, Jussie Smollett’s attorneys Todd S. Pugh and Victor P. Henderson released a statement saying he “enjoys the presumption of innocence, particularly when there has been an investigation like this one where information, both true and false, has been repeatedly leaked.”
+Shortly after the indictment was announced yesterday, Jussie Smollett’s attorneys Todd S. Pugh and Victor P. Henderson released a statement saying he “enjoys the presumption of innocence, particularly when there has been an investigation like this one where information, both true and false, has been repeatedly leaked.”

 “Given these circumstances, we intend to conduct a thorough investigation and to mount an aggressive defense,” the attorneys’ statement said.

-The latest news follows a string of reports about Jussie Smollett’s attack.
-As more details surfaced about the attack, Jussie’s supporters began to have doubts about whether or not his claims were true.
-Days after the attack, the Empire star appeared on Good Morning America with Robin Roberts.
-Even the show’s staff reportedly doubted Jussie Smollett The interview reportedly took place before reports began circulating about the Nigerian brothers and the speculation of Jussie orchestrating the attack.
+The latest news follows a string of reports about Jussie Smollett’s purported attack.
+As more details surfaced, Jussie’s supporters began to have doubts about whether or not his claims were true.
+Days after the reported attack, the Empire star appeared on Good Morning America with Robin Roberts.
+Even the show’s staff reportedly doubted Jussie Smollett.
+The interview took place before reports began circulating about the Nigerian brothers and the speculation of Jussie orchestrating the attack.

 “At that time, on Tuesday, police officers were saying that his account was consistent, it was credible,” she continued.
 “This was all before the interview aired on Thursday, and then we found out about the brothers.”